nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

    Expected: The last operation is undone, restoring the previous state.
 The list updates accordingly, and a status message confirms the undo action.

    1. Test case: undo immediately after starting the application (with no operations performed)
    Expected: No undo operation is performed.
 An error message appears in the status message, indicating there is no action to undo.
-The status bar remains unchanged.

 --------------------------------------------------------------------------------------------------------------------
 ## **Appendix: Future features**